#16: Spencer Pumpelly – husband, father, racer, pilot, musician, vegan and athlete – how to balance them all

 Teaching for me in Skip harbor has taught me a lot more about driving than learning.
 Teaching concepts you have in your own head while you are speaking to people who have never done it before, you get challenged.
 First few times you get asked you to make up and answer and then you realize you don’t understand the answer.
 You therefore try and find a solution to that to ensure you have a better understanding and can answer it properly.
 Racing to be is like problem-solving and whatever it maybe – you have to understand these concepts better.
 It’s improved my weekends.
 Driving is a small part of racing and it helps with many parts to it.

 Q8 – What do you do to stay at your best?

 It changes every week.
 Sebring – our test day, we had to take a worse line because we had to avoid the bumps – This challenge won’t be used to again.
 It’s my team is when I’ve won.

 The car you know very early if it’s on your side.
-There is big picture vs small picture.
-Small picture is things like how am I going to go round this corner and stay on the track – and the big picture is how long do I have left vs how much do my tires still have left in them.
-Strategy is about other’s positions – tactically what is important right now?
+There is big-picture vs small picture.
+The small picture is things like how am I going to go round this corner and stay on the track – and the big picture is how long do I have left vs how much do my tires still have left in them.
+The strategy is about other’s positions – tactically what is important right now?
 T

 Q11 – You’ve had a lot of victories – what are memorable moments?